Mehdi Bazargan: Views

-Bazargan is a respected figure within the ranks of modern Muslim thinkers, known as a representative of liberal-democratic Islamic thought and a thinker who emphasized the necessity of constitutional and democratic policies.
-In the immediate aftermath of the revolution Bazargan led a faction that opposed the Revolutionary Council dominated by the Islamic Republican Party and personalities such as Ayatollah Mohammad Hossein Beheshti.
+Bazargan was a respected figure within the ranks of modern Muslim thinkers, known as a representative of liberal-democratic Islamic thought and a thinker who emphasized the necessity of constitutional and democratic policies.
+In the immediate aftermath of the revolution Bazargan led a faction that opposed the Revolutionary Council dominated by the Islamic Republican Party and personalities such as Ayatollah Mohammad Hosseini Beheshti.
 He opposed the continuation of the Iran–Iraq War and the involvement of Islamists in all aspects of politics, economy and society.
 Consequently, he faced harassment from militants and young revolutionaries within Iran.

 Attacks

-During the Pahlavi era, Bazargan's house in Tehran was bombed on 8 April 1978.
+On 8 April 1978, Bazargan's house in Tehran was bombed.
 The underground committee for revenge, a reputed state-financed organization, proclaimed the responsibility of the bombing.

 Laws of social evolution

 Bazargan is known for some of the earliest work in human thermodynamics, as found in his 1946 chapter "A Physiological Analysis of Human Thermodynamics" and his 1956 book Love and Worship: Human Thermodynamics, the latter of which being written while in prison, in which he attempted to show that religion and worship are a byproduct of evolution, as explained in English naturalist Charles Darwin's On the Origin of Species (1859), and that the true laws of society are based on the laws of thermodynamics.